VWS4LS/vws4ls-capability-matching/capability-check/readme.md

 // (this is expected to be available at the AAS server, see above) const machineAasId = 'www.komaxgroup.com/ids/aas/4420_0010_1010_9339';

-// whether the capability check shall be executed on an instance-base (taking into account the
-// currently mounted tools) or on a type-base (taking into account tools that can theoretically
+// whether the capability check shall take into account only the currently mounted tools (true) or all tools that can theoretically be mounted (false);
-// be mounted); if this parameter is omitted, the type of check will be determined based on
-// the type of machine AAS (AAS type == instance -> instance check; AAS type == type -> type check) const instanceCheck = false;
+// default is 'false'
+const instanceCheck = false;

 // username that will be included when fetching data from the endpoint(s); username/password will be included directly in the fetch urls; it